Whatever the Weather

 Link to Index of Bible Passages

-Last week’s reflection: Coronation Weekend by Dazz Jones
+Last week’s reflection: Friendships by Dazz Jones

 Contributor: Helen Ruffhead